0zean/Chembl-Compounds-Scraper/README.md

 Set up the PostgreSQL database and ensure it is running correctly.
 Update the database connection settings in the project configuration files accordingly.

 # Usage
+Update the `credentials.yml` file to your own PostgreSQL credentials.

 Launch the web scraper by running the following command:
 ```bash
 python scrape_compound.py